How to Get Kids to Listen Without Yelling and All the Regret

 Harsh discipline is done when we’re angry and led by our disappointment, embarrassment, guilt, or some other emotion.
-And can happen in every form of discipline from timeouts, lectures, and spanking.
+And can happen in every form of discipline from timeouts, lectures, mean words, shaming, and spanking.

 The whole point of discipline is to teach our children what’s right and wrong.
 And we do this out of our love.